 - Review the Housing and Dining Services Agreement Terms and Conditions.

-- Complete your Housing and Dining Services Agreement application in Symplicity Residence.
-Instruction on how to submit your housing application can be found at Navigating Symplicity.
+- Complete your Housing and Dining Services Agreement application in the housing portal.

 Housing Assignment Communication

 First year students will initially know the building, but not the exact room number, to which they are assigned based on the FSEM they select.
 Students will be emailed their room number, roommate information, etc. at the end of May.
 Students submitting housing applications after this date will be assigned housing on a rolling basis.
 Note that Residence Life staff will email notices only to UMW accounts.

 Transfer students will be assigned housing on a rolling basis.
 Students will be emailed their room number, roommate information, etc. at the end of May.
 Students submitting housing applications after mid-May will be assigned and communicated on a rolling basis.
 Note that Residence Life staff will send email notices only to UMW accounts.